-I hope you enjoy my work as much as I enjoy when painting my models.
+I hope that my work resonates with you as deeply as the joy I experience while painting my models.

 Rubén

-Besides HeresyBrush, some friends and I run another half-brother blog: ModelBrush, www.modelbrush.com.
-Do not miss it!
+In addition to HeresyBrush, a group of friends and I curate another sibling blog: ModelBrush, accessible at www.modelbrush.com.
+Make sure not to overlook it!

 i think to myself like a good 1/72 and ho scale figures painter, but your work is really great, figures,models and scenery.